CruxConnect/crux-docs/_product_retailer/get_item_export_by_search.md

   {: title="Response" }

 ---
 Get an Export of the Items sent back to the browser or via an email to your email address on file.
-We also provide an Export uuid in response to this call.

 The file returned is a comma delimited (.csv)  containing the response parameter data in a flat format.